aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to MD" h2="Transform EMLX to MD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+It is a useful feature for developers who need to store emails in a different format or to make them compatible with other applications.

+<h2>How Aspose.Total helps for emlx to md conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMLX file format to HTML and then export HTML to MD.

+Aspose.Email for C++ is a powerful email processing API that enables developers to read, write, and convert emails in various formats.
+It supports a wide range of email formats, including EMLX, MBOX, MSG, and PST.
+With this API, developers can easily convert EMLX file format to HTML.

+Aspose.Words for C++ is a powerful document processing API that enables developers to create, manipulate, and convert documents in various formats.
+It supports a wide range of document formats, including HTML, DOC, DOCX, and PDF.
+With this API, developers can easily export HTML to MD.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to MD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, developers can easily add email conversion features to their applications.
+It provides a comprehensive suite of APIs that can be used to convert EMLX file format to HTML and then export HTML to MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}